The Home Guard

 Haddington Home Guard.
 Fergus Main, the saddler, is third from the right.

 While preparing for an invasion that never came, much of the time spent by the members of the Home Guard was taken up with training.
 Such training required hard work and enthusiasm, both of which were in apparently plentiful supply.
 In September 1941 members of the 1st Battalion, East Lothian Home Guard, from Gullane, Dirleton and Aberlady held a weekend camp at the Hopes, near Gifford.
 Within a short space of time from their arrival in army trucks on the Saturday afternoon, tents had been erected, pits dug, a cook-house established, stores issued and they were ready for action.
-The afternoon and early evening were taken up by platoon exercises, patrolling, messages, communications, a talk on reconnaissance patrols by day and night, and in some ceremonial drill practice.
+The afternoon and early evening were taken up by platoon exercises, patrolling, sending messages, communications, a talk on reconnaissance patrols by day and night, and in some ceremonial drill practice.
 The last activity was given particular emphasis when it was discovered that the camp was to be visited by a Field Marshall.

 Home Guard exercises often tried to instil a measure of initiative in H.G. members.
 Platoon members were sent on exercises to test their skills and often those of the regular forces who also needed more realistic training.
 For example, on a number of occasions East Lothian H.G. units were set the task of breaking into East Fortune airfield to ‘blow up’ the aircraft there and the airfield guards given the reciprocal task of defence and prevention.
 All East Lothian H.G. units carried out regular exercises in the Lammermuir hills both by day and by night.